JiayiChenpw/Vehicle-Price-Prediction-ML/README.md

 ## Repository Structure
 The repository includes:
-- `used_car_regression.ipynb` – end-to-end pipeline with EDA, feature engineering, and modeling
+- `Used_Car_Price_Prediction_ML.ipynb` – end-to-end pipeline with EDA, feature engineering, and modeling
-- `used_car_pipeline.py` – script version of the modeling pipeline
+- `Used_Car_Price_Prediction_ML.py` – script version of the modeling pipeline
-- `CIS5450_Final_Presentation.pdf` – summary slides of project process and results
+- `Final_Presentation.pdf` – summary slides of project process and results

 ## Dependencies
 Install required packages: